 "The unfolding of Your words gives light; it gives understanding to the simple."
 (NASB) Unfolding is the Hebrew word peh'thagh also translated by Rotherham as "The opening of Thy words sheddeth light..."
 Let's use the following example, when police are trying to unravel the mystery of a crime such as murder, they make a time chart of events surrounding the crime.
 In a very similar way, we are using Bible forensics to arrive at the truth

 A look at the word for unfolding, we go to the root word of the Hebrew word peh'thagh and find that it is pah'thagh which is translated as open, like opening a door.
-When one opens a door, we don't tear it off the frame all at once but start out in a closed position and as we open it, it opens up wider and wider.
-Unfolding is true to the meaning and as we add more scriptures which speak of the same subject, a bigger, more full picture comes into the light
+When one opens a door, opening it wider and wider until we are able to enter through it.
+Unfolding is true to this meaning and as we add more scriptures which speak of the same subject, a bigger, more full picture comes into light.

 "The sum of Thy word is truth, and every one of Your righteous ordinances is everlasting.."
 One can not come to the truth , unless we look at all the evidence.
 The result of falling short of doing this is prejudice.
 A prejudiced man jumps to conclusions without examining all evidence in an unbiased manner.